TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.11.md

 ---

-And the angel of God said unto me in the dream, Jacob: and I said, Here am I.
+The angel of God said to me in the dream, 'Jacob,' and I said, 'Here I am.'